ERR_PROXY_CERTIFICATE_INVALID When Using VPN: How to Fix it

 - Right-click on your VPN solution and Uninstall it.

-- Use IObit Uninstaller Pro (suggested) or any other third-party uninstaller to clean all remaining files and registry entries the VPN has made.
+We recommend using CCleaner third-party uninstaller to clean all remaining files and registry entries the VPN has made, and restart your PC.